 Students deserve to have the chance to pursue higher education.
 At Shrager & Sachs, a personal injury law firm in Philadelphia, Pennsylvania, we believe in helping students achieve this goal.
 This is why we’re offering a once-yearly $1,000 scholarship to students who are planning to attend or are in their first year of undergraduate or graduate school.

-To be eligible for the scholarship, you will need to write a unique 500+ word essay on the following topic:
+To be eligible for the scholarship, you will need to write a unique 500+ word essay on the following topic and email it to us as per the directions below:

 Your essay will be looked at for the following criteria: Clarity, creativity, uniqueness, and it should be well-thought out and written.
 Make sure to proofread!